 Importance of Freedom of Speech and Expression

-A basic element of a functional democracy is to allow all citizens participation in the political and social processes of the country.
+A basic element of a functional democracy is to allow all citizens to participate in the political and social processes of the country.
 There is ample freedom of speech, thought and expression in all forms (verbal, written, broadcast, etc.) in a healthy democracy.

-Freedom of speech is guaranteed not only by the Indian Constitution but also by international statutes such as the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the European Convention on Human Rights and Fundamental Freedoms, etc.
+Freedom of speech is guaranteed not only by the Indian Constitution but also by international statutes such as the Universal Declaration of Human Rights (declared on 10th December 1948), the International Covenant on Civil and Political Rights, the European Convention on Human Rights and Fundamental Freedoms, etc.

 - This is important because democracy works well only if the people have the right to express their opinions about the government and criticise it if needed.

-- The voice of the people must be heard and their grievances be satisfied.
+- The voice of the people must be heard and their grievances are satisfied.

 - Not just in the political sphere, even in other spheres like social, cultural and economic, the people must have their voices heard in a true democracy.